Again, we do not want the scroll to contact the jaw at their edges as shown in Sk.

 The sketch shows that the jaw and scroll contact each other only at X and Y that

-the actual shape of the jaw either side of the contact points is far from critical.
+of the jaw either side of the contact points is far from critical.

 Making the jaws